Qovery/documentation/website/guides/tutorial/migrate-webapp-from-heroku-to-qovery.md

 * You have a Qovery account and access to Qovery CLI
 * You have a [Github][urls.github] account

-If you have not installed the Qovery CLI yet, you can see steps to do it [here][docs.using-qovery.interface.cli#first-usage].
+If you have not installed the Qovery CLI yet, you can see steps to take [here][docs.using-qovery.interface.cli#first-usage].

 </Assumptions>